Hattori Racing Enterprises

-Hattori Racing Enterprises (HRE) is a Japanese-American professional stock car racing team that currently competes in the NASCAR Craftsman Truck Series.
-Owned by former NASCAR and open-wheel driver Shigeaki Hattori they compete with the No. 16 Toyota Tundra full-time for Tyler Ankrum and the No. 61 Toyota part-time for Christopher Bell in the Truck Series.
-The team previously competed in the NASCAR Xfinity Series with the No. 61 and No. 80 as well as in the ARCA Menards Series with the No. 01 and No. 1 Toyota Camrys.
+Hattori Racing Enterprises (HRE) was a Japanese-American professional stock car racing team that competed in the NASCAR Craftsman Truck Series.
+Owned by former NASCAR and open-wheel driver Shigeaki Hattori, the team last competed part-time in the NASCAR Craftsman Truck Series with the No. 16 Toyota Tundra driven by multiple drivers, and part-time in the ARCA Menards Series and ARCA Menards Series West with Sean Hingorani driving the No. 61 Toyota Camry.
+The team previously competed in the NASCAR Xfinity Series and ARCA Menards Series East.